 Lowe’s has a long history of honoring servicemen and women.
 The company has more than 10,000 employees that are U.S. military veterans or members of the Guard or Reserve.

-Current and honorably discharged members of the U.S. Armed Forces receive a 10 percent discount off personal purchases every day in stores and on Lowes.com.
+Current and honorably discharged members of the U.S. Armed Forces receive a 10 percent discount off eligible purchases every day in any U.S. Lowe’s store.